FrankDTS/Predict-People-Salary/README.md

      2. martial_status: replace 'Divorced' and class to 'Seperated' class
      3. native_country: use continent to group each country.

-  3. one hot encoding for categorical paramete
+  3. one-hot encoding for categorical parameters
   4. Built Xgboost model to predict workclass, occupation, and native_country's Null value